College Advice from a 75-Year-Old Who Went to School for 55 Years and Got 30 Degrees

 Michael Nicholson is a 75-year-old man who loves college.
 To date, he has earned one bachelor’s degree, two associates degrees, 23 master’s degrees, three specialist degrees, and one doctorate.
 He was enrolled in school for 55 years straight and has 30 degrees in total.
 Here is his advice to the class of 2020.

-I get up at 4 AM, and I walk two miles at that hour.
-That doesn’t mean everyone has to get up at 4 AM, but you do have to have some kind of a routine.
+I get up at four in the morning and I walk two miles at that hour.
+That doesn’t mean everyone has to get up at four in the morning, but you do have to have some kind of a routine.
 If you sleep through your morning classes, you’ll be running around trying to make up for lost time.

 Videos by VICE